xyxj1024/xyxj1024.github.io/_pages/about.md

 <br />

 <p style="text-indent:40px; font-size:110%;">
     My name is Xingjian Xuanyuan, currently a master's student at Washington University at St. Louis.
-Once thinking of destined for a career as a social scientist, right now I am a dedicated systems engineer.
+Once thinking that I am destined for a career as a social scientist, right now I am a dedicated systems engineer.
 </p>